ESA Awards Contractors $3.8 Billion for Launch Vehicle Development Work

 About Richard Pettibone

-A military history enthusiast, Richard began at Forecast International as editor of the World Weapons Weekly newsletter.
-As the Internet grew in importance as a research tool, he helped design the company's Forecast Intelligence Center and currently coordinates the EMarket Alert newsletters for clients.
-Richard also manages social media efforts, including two new blogs: Defense & Security Monitor, covering defense systems and international issues, and Flight Plan, which focuses on commercial aviation and space systems.
-For over 30 years, Richard has authored the Defense & Aerospace Companies, Volume I (North America) and Volume II (International) services.
-The two books provide detailed data on major aerospace and defense contractors.
-He also edits the International Contractors service, a database that tracks all the contractors involved in the programs covered in the FI library.
-More recently he was appointed Manager, Information Services Group (ISG), a new unit that encompasses developing outbound content for both Forecast International and Military Periscope.
+A military history enthusiast, Richard began his career at Forecast International as editor of the World Weapons Weekly newsletter.
+As the Internet became central to defense research, he helped design the company’s Forecast Intelligence Center and now coordinates the FI Market Recap newsletters for clients.
+He also manages two blogs: Defense & Security Monitor, which covers defense systems and international security issues, and Flight Plan, focused on commercial aviation and space systems.
+For more than 30 years, Richard has authored Defense & Aerospace Companies, Volume I (North America) and Volume II (International), providing detailed data on major aerospace and defense contractors.
+He also edits the International Contractors service, a database tracking all companies involved in programs covered by the FI library.
+Richard currently serves as Manager of the Information Services Group (ISG), which develops outbound content for both Forecast International and Military Periscope.

 View all posts by Richard Pettibone →